 - Demonstrate an understanding of the potential scope of application for robotic systems.

 The assessment will be in two parts.
-1) A 15-minute viva: We will invite staff members of the Imperial Robotics Forum and members from the industry to join us to award marks for your 10 min presentation and 10 min viva.
+1) A 15-minute presentation and 10-minute viva: We will invite staff members of the Imperial Robotics Forum and members from the industry to join us to award marks for your 15 min presentation and 10 min viva.
 This will carry 25% of your final grade.
 An excellent presentation (A grade) will show a clear research question, a sound research methodology, concise results, deep interpretations, and clear conclusions.
 2) An 8-page report: This should be written in a typical conference paper format.
 The report should have a clearly written abstract, an introduction citing related work with a clear description of the research objective, a clearly written methods section, a results section with plots and figures, a discussion, and a conclusion section.
 We will help you to write a good report.
 This report carries 75% of your final grade.
 If the paper is suitable for a peer-reviewed conference, we will further help you to go that extra mile, which will make a significant difference in your CV.

 Resources available to you